blake-buck/check-listify/README.md

 </p>

 # Check-listify
 Check-listify is a simple to-do list tracker, with an emphasis placed on mobile and offline usage.
 It is also a Progressive Web App.
+Hosted example: https://check-listify.com/

 ## Features